Three Thai protest leaders re-arrested, one carried from van

-BANGKOK, Oct 30 (Reuters) - Thai police carried one of the country's most high profile protest leaders apparently unconscious from a van on Friday, as he and two others were re-arrested just as they reached the limit for their detention.
+BANGKOK: Thai police carried one of the country’s most high profile protest leaders apparently unconscious from a van yesterday, as he and two others were re-arrested just as they reached the limit for their detention.

 Video images showed Panupong slumped and being carried from a police van that had brought him from Bangkok Remand Prison to the Pracha Chuen police station before being taken away in an ambulance.